The Wiretap Channel with Generalized Feedback: Secure Communication and Key Generation: Proof of Theorem (KG Lower Bound)

 \subsubsection{Key and Information Leakage}

-The proof for the key secrecy is the same while the one for the information leakage is simplified.
-Since there is no unencrypted message, i.e., $R_0=0$ the upper-bounding of $\IC{\bM_0^b}{\V{Z}^b}{\cC}$ becomes trivial and the condition~\eqref{eq:KG_rates_6} is no longer necessary.
+The proof for the key secrecy and uniformity is the same while the one for the information leakage is simplified.
+Since there is no unencrypted message, i.e., $R_0=0$ the bounding of $\IC{\bM_0^b}{\V{Z}^b}{\cC}$ becomes trivial and the condition~\eqref{eq:KG_rates_6} is no longer necessary.